Blu-J12/Jamie_BSE_Portfolio/index.md

 # Smart Glasses
-This project is a pair of smart glasses that can display simple information via a transparent OLED screen, and will have speech recognition for voice commands.
-ADD MORE
+This project is a compact wearable computer, in the form of glasses.
+It makes use of a Raspberry Pi, which outputs into a small screen.
+The output is brought in front of the user’s eyes via the image reflected from the OLED screen.
+It can display simple information such as time, date, and short documents.
+It will additionally have speech to text in order to receive voice commands, using discreet bluetooth earphones for audio information relay.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|